Hannah Montana: Conclusion and impact on Cyrus

 Hannah Montana was renewed for a fourth season on June 1, 2009.
 The new set of episodes has a new setting; the Stewart family move out of their Malibu home to a nearby ranch.
 Billy Ray Cyrus stated this would be the final season and that Miley Cyrus hoped there would be a conclusion to the show's story.
 Production for the season began in January 2010, when Disney confirmed the program would be officially concluding.
 The series finale was scheduled to air in early 2011.
 As the final season was filmed, Cyrus said she wanted to move on from the series, stating, "I can't base my career off of the six-year-olds".
 She became increasingly uncomfortable wearing the extravagant, colorful costumes associated with Hannah and stated she had "grown out of it".
-In 2019, Cyrus said she felt, immediately after having sex, she had matured beyond working on the series and dressing up as Hannah Montana.
+In 2019, Cyrus said at the time she felt she had matured beyond working on the series and dressing up as Hannah Montana.
 The final season premiered on July 11, 2010.